-Technical Standards for the CPNE®

-Technical standards are the required and essential abilities that an individual taking the CPNE® must effectively demonstrate as an Excelsior College associate degree nursing student.
+Technical Standards for the Clinical Experiences Technical standards are the required and essential abilities that an individual taking clinical courses must effectively demonstrate as an Excelsior College associate degree nursing student.

-The CPNE® tests a student's application of the nursing process and technical components for nursing practice in the care of adults and children in the acute care setting.
+Clinical experiences assess student's application of competency of nursing practice the nursing process and technical components for nursing practice in the care of adults and children in the acute care setting.
 Therefore, the nursing student must be able to perform the following:

-- ► Assess, perceive, and understand the condition of assigned patients. - See, hear, smell, touch, and detect subtle changes in colors. - ► Communicate (verbally and in writing) with English-speaking patients and/or family members/ significant others as well as members of the health care team, including nurses, physicians, support staff, and faculty. - ► Read and understand documents written in English. - Perform diagnostic and therapeutic functions necessary for the provision of general care and emergency treatment to the patient. - Stand, sit, move, and tolerate the physical exertion necessary to meet the demands of providing safe clinical care.

-- ► Solve problems involving measurement, calculation, reasoning, analysis, and synthesis. - ▶ Perform nursing skills in the face of stressful conditions and exposure to infectious agents and blood-borne pathogens.
+- Assess, perceive, and understand the condition of assigned patients. - See, hear, smell, touch, and detect subtle changes in colors. - Communicate (verbally and in writing) with English-speaking patients and/or family members/ significant others as well as members of the health care team, including nurses, physicians, support staff, and faculty. - ▶ Read and understand documents written in English. - Perform diagnostic and therapeutic functions necessary for the provision of general care and emergency treatment to the patient. - Stand, sit, move, and tolerate the physical exertion necessary to meet the demands of providing safe clinical care. - Solve problems involving measurement, calculation, reasoning, analysis, and synthesis. - Perform nursing skills in the face of stressful conditions and exposure to infectious agents and blood-borne pathogens.

-Requesting Accommodations for the CPNE®
+Requesting Accommodations for the Clinical Experiences